firstcontributions/first-contributions/additional-material/git_workflow_scenarios/keeping-your-fork-synced-with-this-repository.md

 Now, let's see how to do it:

-First, you must be on your master branch.
+First, you must be on your main branch.
 To know which branch you are on, check the first line of:
 ```
 git status
 ```
-if you are not already on master:
+if you are not already on main:
 ```
-git checkout master
+git checkout main
 ```

 Then you should add my public repo to your git with `add upstream remote-url`: